maxherobrine/android_apk_datasets/README.md

 The script for datasets combining is located in [dataset_concat.py](dataset_concat.py)

-**Work done with the support of SPbPU, Cybersecurity and Data Protection Institute**
+**Work done with the support of SPbPU, Cybersecurity and Protection of Information Institute**